X3: Terran Conflict: Development

 A series of four informative gameplay videos were slowly released throughout the course of development.
 They were titled after each of the game's main gameplay premises: Trade, Fight, Build and Think.
 These videos featured a narrative introducing several new features in Terran Conflict.
-The first video, entitled Build was made available on 30 July 2008.
+The first video, entitled Build was made available in July 2008.
 Focusing on station construction and player progression, this video reveals the existence of new stations and ship classes, as well as a new game-play feature to control large numbers of ships.
 This video confirms that the player headquarters, which was introduced in X3: Reunion version 2.0, is available in X3: Terran Conflict.

 A developer blog was made available, documenting several experiences with the game development by several team members.
 An XTM and X3: Terran Conflict developer Bobby Wilkinson, known in the X3 community as Syklon, was the first to post, detailing some new aspects of the game.